yarusophialiu/react-native-typing-game/day3/react-ajax/README.md

 2. **Login**: You will need to present existing users with a login that authenticates with email and password.
-Upon successful login, our server will return you a token to pass into subsequent requests.
+Upon successful login, our server will return a token for you to use in subsequent requests.

 3. **Posts**: For authenticated users, you will need to present a Newsfeed with Post objects returned by our server and a component to allow users to submit